Tributes pour in from across Pakistan for legendary Indian actor Dilip Kumar | Entertainment

 - Pakistan

-Pakistan on Wednesday showed its adulation for legendary Indian actor Dilip Kumar as tributes poured in from across the country for the 98-year-old cinema icon who was born here.
+Pakistan's top leadership and people on Wednesday showed their adulation for the 98-year-old legendary Indian actor Dilip Kumar who was born here and awarded the country's highest civilian award - Nishan-e-Imtiaz.

-Kumar was born on December 11, 1922, at his ancestral home in the Qissa Khawani Bazaar area of Peshawar in Khyber Pakhtunkhwa province.
-His original name was Yousuf Khan.

 In a tweet, Pakistan President Arif Alvi said Kumar was ''an outstanding actor, a humble man, and a dignified personality''.